bachya/home-assistant-addons/ecowitt2mqtt/DOCS.md

-# Home Assistant OS Add-on: ecowitt2mqtt
+# Home Assistant Add-on: ecowitt2mqtt

 `ecowitt2mqtt` is a small CLI/web server that allows [Ecowitt][ecowitt]
 device data to be sent to an MQTT broker.